Ranked #4 by U.S. News: Best Online Graduate CJ Program

-Online Master's in Criminal Justice (MCJ)
+Online Master of Criminal Justice (MCJ)

 With criminal justice being an issue that pervades all levels of society and indeed all reaches of the world, those that teach and study it have the opportunity to contribute in many different ways.
 Those that choose to dedicate their lives to the pursuit of justice and improvements in our own justice system must start with a strong foundational education.
 The professors on this list each bring their own unique perspectives and experiences to the classroom and are able to help provide that foundation for every student that passes through their doors.